PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 # Implementation
 This chapter describes the concrete implementation of the software.
 This includes technologies as well as the technical implementation in the ASP.NET Core backend, the Microsoft SQL Server as well as the React frontend.
 Frameworks as well as major third party libraries are explained alongside standardized formats.
 Certain technologies will also be compared with similar alternatives to achieve the desired results as well as explanations given on why one was chosen.
 Furthermore algorithms to calculate intersections with geofences will be explained.

+## Architecture
+To create maintainable and extendable software it must be designed in such ways. to architect a software that fulfils the aforementioned criteria a certain set of principles needs to be followed.
+The geofencing application was built with architectural principles in mind to guarantee the continuation of the development at iLogs.

+Firstly, general principles such as *Separation of concerns* and *Encapsulation* were implemented.
+Separation of concerns defines that pieces of software should only be doing their own designated work.
+A service that processes pictures should only process these pictures and not handle anything regarding display on the screen.
+Developing software according to this principle is simplified due to React and ASP.NET Core providing a clear structure for pieces of software.
+With controllers, services and middleware in ASP.NET Core and components in React providing structures to separate application concerns.

 ## Backend Technologies used
 The backend consists of two major parts, those being the ASP.NET Core webservice and the Microsoft SQL Server database.
 With ASP.NET Core running on top of the C# programming language, third party libraries are obtainable using the NuGet package manager.
 All functionality on the database is natively provided and doesn't require the installation of any further extensions.
 To work with the database and geographical objects the webservice needed to be extended with libraries such as ADO.NET and NetTopologySuite.